ze3roop/OOAD/README.md

   2. Also, I wasn't sure when we were supposed to display the total departed staff, so I just put that after the 30 days of the simulation were over.

 ### Note:
-Unfortunately, Aaron could not assist with this project due to health problem, he has told me that he has emailed the professor about it.
+ - I'm sorry this is late.
+Unfortunately, Aaron could not assist with this project due to health problems.
+He has told me that he has emailed the professor about the situation.